Unlocking Hidden Potential: How Renovation is Addressing the Dutch Housing Shortage

 Urban Planning Perspective

-- Impact on Infrastructure: Increased housing density impacts city infrastructure, necessitating improvements in transportation, utilities, and public services.
+- Impact on Infrastructure: Denser housing requires improved transit, utilities, and services.

 Case Studies